RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-volumes.md

 | config.device_prefix | x           | Prefix of the path inside the NFS server every volume share.
 Must be accessible by the REGARDS runtime docker user  |
 | config.type          |             | (Default value `nfs`) - Driver used by Docker swarm |

 You will be able to use the same NFS server, using its name, on several mount definitions.
-See [Volume definition](#volume-definition), [Data inputs](#data-inputs) and [Workdir configuration
+See [Volume definition](#volume-definition), [Data inputs](#data-inputs) and [Workdir configuration](#workdir-configuration).
-](#workdir-configuration).

 ### Data inputs

-Data inputs allows you to define Docker Swarm volume that are automaticaly mounted to dataprovider, fem, ingest and storage services.
+Data inputs configuration allow you to define a Docker Swarm volume that is automatically mounted on dataprovider, fem, ingest and storage services.
-They are meant to allow REGARDS to access to your data.
+It allows REGARDS to access to your data.

 ```yml
 group_docker_mounts: